jice-lavocat/jice_lavocat_blog_hugo/content/post/2019/game_publishing_for_dummies.md

 So, if you just put your game on the store, your only acquisition channel will be the "organic" one (people searching for keyword on the store).
 And believe me, even if do a lot of ASO (app-store optimization, it's more or less like SEO), the numbers won't allow you to have a big success overnight.
 You can still play with virality ("invite friends to get some virtual gold in our game") but this will get good result only if your game is addictive in the first place.

 So **what does a publisher do that game studios don't do in general**?
 Well, the first thing is that they have long-lasting relationship with programm-managers at app stores, and they can get their games "featured" on regular events.
 When an app is "featured", it will appear at the top of the charts for some days.
-And this, ... oh dear, it's like a moonshot for a game that is trying to acquire its first user.
+And this, ... oh dear, it's like a moonshot for a game that is trying to acquire its first users.
 You'll get a bunch of organic installs (non paid but based on relationships).
 On the long term though, the publisher will probably spend much of its time doing paid acquisition.
 It will invest a lot, and it'll expect to see a good return on ad spend (ROAS) to justify the effort.

 Paid acquisition campaigns require continuous efforts: analysis, management, visual/video creations.
 You need at least **two distinct profiles** to deal with this activity: an artist who will create "creatives" used in ads, and a user acquisition (UA) manager who will handle the campaign creation, tracking, optimization.